adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/jmri-mqtt-spring-transformer-esp8266-arduinouno/mqtt-jmri-transformer/README.md

 > Jmri will push the data to the mqtt
 > transformer application will read the data from mqtt topics and transform that data
-> and push back to the mqtt node wise topics for each esp8266 node will have only relevant data
+> and push back to the mqtt node wise, also store in end points cache if enabled for serving data via rest endpoints
+> topics for each esp8266 node will have only relevant data
 > this will reduce the processing on the esp8266 so that it can handle node specific data properly.

 ----